YDB AIM

 • gbl is a global variable name.
 There are three cases:

 • It is an application global variable name, e.g., ^USPresidents.
-In lvn as described above, the function returns all cross references for that global variable.
+In lvn as described above, the function returns all data or subscript cross references for that global variable, depending on whether the function is LSXREFDATA() or LSXREFSUB().

-• It starts with ^%ydbAIMD.
+• It starts with ^%ydbAIMD or ^%ydbAIMS.
 In lvn, the function returns information about the specified cross reference.

 • It is omitted or the empty string ("").
-In lvn, the function returns information about all cross references.
+In lvn, the function returns information about all data or subscript cross references, depending on whether the function called is LSXREFDATA() or LSXREFSUB().

-• UNXREFDATA(gbl) where gbl is an application global name deletes all AIM metadata for that application global.
+• UNXREFDATA(gbl) where gbl is an application global name removes all data metadata for that application global; UNXREFSUB(gbl) does likewise for subscript metadata.

 DO UNXREFDATA^%YDBAIM(gbl,xsub,sep,pnum,nmonly,zpiece,omitfix,stat,type,force)